mlab817/faqs/src/2022/attached-agencies/philippine-fiber-industry-development-authority/does-philfida-give-free-abaca-planting-materials-to-lgufarmers-groupscooperatives.md

 ---
-title: Does PhilFIDA give free abaca planting materials to LGU/Farmer’s Groups/Cooperatives?
+title: Does PhilFIDA give free abaca planting materials to LGUFarmer’s GroupsCooperatives?
+sidebarDepth: 2
 ---

 # Does PhilFIDA give free abaca planting materials to LGU/Farmer’s Groups/Cooperatives?

+ - The planting materials are given free to LGU/ Farmer’s Groups/ Cooperatives, but they are responsible for hauling the planting materials from the PhilFIDA Facilities (Tissue Culture Laboratories/Seedbanks) to their areas.